The Digital Nomad Visa in Italy: What it is and How to Get One

 Know your tax obligations and responsibilities

 While working in Italy with a digital nomad visa or a self-employment visa, you’ll need to comply fully with the tax laws in Italy and your home country.
-Consult a knowledgeable tax attorney or accountant for advice on what to do to fulfill your tax obligations.
+Consult a knowledgeable tax attorney or accountant for advice on what to do to fulfill your tax obligations and how to manage your finances.

 Dress for success